quchen/quchen.github.io/README.md

 ## Other

-Driving through the Alps on my **motorcycle** is amazing.
+Riding through the Alps on my **motorcycle** is amazing.
 It’s a peculiar mix of calm and remote nature and the challenge to tame a stupid amount of power.
-I don’t ever do anything seriously illegal with it though, since I can’t drive anymore when I lose my license or kill myself.
+I don’t ever do anything seriously illegal with it though, since I can’t ride anymore when I lose my license or life.

 **Typography** is a domain of beautiful detail and rich history, but most people don’t know about it, and fewer yet appreciate it.